 - 10.1 It is understandable that whistleblowers are sometimes worried about possible repercussions.
 The Trust aims to encourage openness and will support staff who raise genuine concerns under this policy, even if they turn out to be mistaken. - 10.2 Whistleblowers must not suffer any detrimental treatment as a result of raising a concern.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If an employee believes that they have suffered any such treatment, they should inform the Human Resources Director immediately.
-If the matter is not remedied, they should raise it formally using the Trust's Grievance Procedure or Trust's Complaints Procedure. - 10.3 In instances where an allegation of such treatment involves the Human Resources Director, or a member of the HR department, the employee should raise it with the Clerk to the Trustees. - 10.4 Members of staff must not threaten or retaliate against whistleblowers in any way.
-Any employee involved in such conduct may be subject to disciplinary action.
+If an employee believes that they have suffered any such treatment, they should inform the Director of Human Resources immediately.
+If the matter is not remedied, they should raise it formally using the Trust's Grievance Procedure or Trust's Complaints Procedure. - 10.3 In instances where an allegation of such treatment involves the Director of Human Resources, or a member of the HR department, the employee should raise it with the Clerk to the Trustees.